When Is It Hurricane Season in Texas?

 Peak Hurricane Season in Texas

-Hurricane season in Texas reaches its apex beginning in the month of August and going through the middle of September.
+Peak hurricane season in Texas reaches its apex beginning in the month of August and going through the middle of September.

 Homeowners should still be observant of hurricanes in Texas as well as potential tropical storms outside of the traditional and peak times they are posed to strike.